Akangkha/Team_Synergy_intel/README.md

 * Explore sentiment analysis for other product categories.
 * Implement real-time sentiment analysis for online reviews.
-* Analyze the reasons behind sentiment in more detail (e.g., topic modeling).
+* Analyze the reasons behind sentiment in more detail .